ZikriBen/RageOfElementals-2d-fight/README.md

 # RageOfElementals-2d-fight
-Rage Of Elementals, is a Pixel Art arcade browser game written only in vanilla JS and utilizes HTML5's canvas.
+Rage Of Elementals, is a Pixel Art arcade browser game written only in vanilla JS CSS and utilizes HTML5's canvas.
+Designed solely for personal educational purposes, the project serves as a platform for self-learning and exploration of game development concepts.

 It is currently has 2 modes: `1P vs PC` or `1P vs 2P`on the same machine.
 It uses it's own engine, world physics and hitbox mechanism.

+Key Features:

+ - Minimalist design focused on core gameplay mechanics.
+ - Developed exclusively with vanilla JavaScript, CSS, and HTML.
+ - Intended for personal educational use to enhance understanding of game development.
+ - Mobile/Desktop Support.
-Now featuering new AI mode! :sunglasses:
+ - Now featuering new AI mode! :sunglasses:

-## Instructions:
+## Desktop Instructions:
 |Action|1P/2P|
 |--------|--------|
 |Movement|WASD/Arrow Keys|